CiscoDevNet/intersight-tfb-iks/README.md

     ikswsname = sb_iks

+    Please also make sure you have configured this workspace to use the Terraform cloud agent configured i your Intersight Target.

 11. You will open the workspace "sb_globalvar" in TFCB and queue a plan manually.
 This will populate the global variables that will be used by the other TFCB workspaces.

 12. You will execute the Runs in the workspaces in this order: